-Indeed, fair routing algorithms in distributed, intermittently connected wireless networks like MSNs-mobile social networks are more complex than those in conventional networks, such as the Internet, since: firstly(i), negotiation and compromise amongst autonomous nodes is more complicated, for example non-cooperative nodes may be reluctant to help other nodes in forwarding; and secondly(ii), due to the lack of knowledge about the global states, routing decisions are made solely based on nodes' local information.
-For the former first issue, the impact of selfish nodes on delivery performance and resource consumption fairness has been investigated in [28].
+Indeed, fair routing algorithms in distributed, intermittently connected wireless networks such as mobile social networks are more complex than those in conventional networks, such as the Internet, since: (i) negotiation and compromise amongst autonomous nodes is more complicated, for example non-cooperative nodes may be reluctant to help other nodes in forwarding; and (ii) due to the lack of knowledge about the global states, routing decisions are made solely based on nodes' local information.
+For the first issue, the impact of selfish nodes on delivery performance and resource consumption fairness has been investigated in [28].
 In addition, to increase fairness in forwarding an incentive or a credit was applied on the routing decisions in [25].
-Finally, In in [29] a game theoretic approach is used to support fair cooperation among nodes in opportunistic networks.\-For the latter-second issue, current works of fair routing schemes searcheded for proper nodes's' locally available information to ensure a better fairness and efficiency trade-off.
+Finally, in [29] a game theoretic approach is used to support fair cooperation among nodes in opportunistic networks.
+For the second issue, current works of fair routing schemes searched for proper nodes' locally available information to ensure a better fairness and efficiency trade-off.
 Furthermore, there are two sorts of node local knowledge which are commonly used to improve traffic fairness and reduce congestion: (i) buffer statistics and (ii) social measures.
 For the former case, some algorithms consider node burden, inferred from the node's buffer queue length, as the forwarding metric to achieve a balanced traffic distribution.
-For example, -Some algorithms consider node burden, inferred from the node's buffer queue length, as the forwarding metric to achieve a balanced traffic load distribution; for example, FOG [10] and GreBurD [30] prioritize nodes with higher residual buffer space as suitable relays to distribute load away from the congested nodes:- CafRep [27] defines node retentiveness, calculated as an expected weighted moving average of the node's remaining storage, as the congestion heuristic to detect storage congestion in popular nodes.
+For example, FOG [10] and GreBurD [30] prioritise nodes with higher residual buffer space as suitable relays to distribute load away from the congested nodes; CafRep [27] defines node retentiveness, calculated as an expected weighted moving average of the node's remaining storage, as the congestion heuristic to detect storage congestion in popular nodes.
 For the latter case, on the other hand, researchers search for better social network measures for improving fairness in forwarding of social-based routing schemes.
 For example, FairRoute [26] improves the calculation of pairwise tie strength based on the short-term and long-term relationships; SimBet [20] adds connection strength information to the routing metrics to offload traffic from popular nodes; Socially-Aware Prediction (SAP) [31] estimates future contacts based on the node (social) similarity, and forwards messages to nodes with a higher similarity with the destinations, thus reducing messages forwarded to globally popular nodes.